godon-dev/godon-cli/README.md

 ## Releasing

-Releases are automated through GitHub Actions:
+Releases are source-only through GitHub Actions:

 1. Create a new release on GitHub with a semantic version tag (e.g., `1.0.0`, `1.0.0-alpha.1`)
-2. GitHub Actions will automatically build and upload `godon-cli-VERSION-x86_64-linux.tar.gz`
+2. GitHub automatically provides source archives (tar.gz, zip) for the release
-3. The compressed archive will be available in the release assets
+3. Container images are built from the [godon-images](https://github.com/godon-dev/godon-images) repository using this release

 **Version format**: Must follow [Semantic Versioning](https://semver.org/) (e.g., `1.0.0`, `2.1.3`, `1.0.0-alpha.1`, `1.0.0+build.1`)

+**Note**: This repository focuses on source code releases.
+Binary distribution is handled via container images for distro-agnostic compatibility.

 ## Changelog